craffer/random-episodes/README.md

 ## License

-This project is liscensed under the MIT license – see the [LICENSE](LICENSE) file for more details.
+This project is licensed under the MIT license – see the [LICENSE](LICENSE) file for more details.

 ## Acknowledgements